weefbellington/screenplay/README.md

     flow.goBack();                // animate back to the previous scene
 ```

-One final detail: when the Activity is destroyed, is important to drop references to it to
+One final detail: when the Activity is destroyed, is important to call `unbind()` on your `Director`
-avoid memory leaks.
-Using the `SimpleActivityDirector`, you can drop the old Activity reference by
-calling `unbind()` in your Activity's `onDestroy()` callback.
+object.
+This drops references to the old Activity and prevents memory leaks:

 ```java
     @Override